Poland, Ohio

 Poland is a village in eastern Mahoning County, Ohio, United States.
-The population was 2,463 at the 2020 census.
+The population was 2,463 at the 2020 United States census.
 A suburb about 7 mi south of Youngstown, it is part of the Youngstown–Warren metropolitan area.

 History

 In 1796, Poland Township was surveyed and registered as township 1, range 1 of the Connecticut Western Reserve of the Connecticut Land Company.
 Turhand Kirtland was a member of a group of surveyors led by Moses Cleaveland, and is considered to have founded the community of Poland in 1798.
 The earliest settlers primarily originated from Connecticut and Pennsylvania.
 An early grist mill was built on the Yellow Creek in 1802 by Jonathan Fowler, whose family was the first to settle in the village.

 Poland was named in honor of the country of Poland for its assistance during the American Revolutionary War, either due to a specific Polish hero or due to general gratitude towards the nation.
 An alternative legend from 1905 stated that the town instead takes its name from its original proprietor named George Poland.
 Poland was incorporated as a village in 1866.

 Poland Seminary was originally a private secondary school, Poland Academy, and then a liberal arts college founded in 1849.
 Its main building has been incorporated into Poland Middle School on College Street.
 Its dormitory is incorporated into the Poland Public Library on Main Street.
-Former distinguished faculty include the journalist Ida Tarbell; graduates include William McKinley, President of the United States.
+Former distinguished faculty include the journalist Ida Tarbell; graduates include William McKinley, the 25th President of the United States.